MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 - Deploy the Azure Network Gateway (either for VPN or ExpressRoute connections) in a dedicated VNet (often called a Transit or Gateway VNet), peer it to the hub VNet, and then create a broad routing rule that covers your planned Azure networking address spaces routing to the firewall.
 - Deploy the Azure Network Gateway in the hub VNet, configure routing on the gateway subnet, and then configure routing on the spoke VNet subnets.

-This guide details the second option because it is more compatible with the reference architecture.
+This guide details the second option because it's more compatible with the reference architecture.

 > [!NOTE]
 > [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) is a service that simplifies this process.
 When this service is Generally Available, used it to manage the routing.